 Some families love cooking, others don’t, but we feel teaching children how to cook is fun and at the same time educational.
 The perfect way to spend some quality time while teaching new skills.

 Cooking also tests creativity, science, and coordination.
 While kids are helping in the kitchen, there is a good chance that they may start eating unfamiliar products as well as ones they previously disliked.

 Where to start?

-Make it a total experience if time allows, and integrate the shopping trip for the ingredients into your time together.
+Make a total experience if time allows, and integrate the shopping trip for the ingredients into your time together.
 Explain to them what you will prepare and let them help you search for the correct products.
 All thsese little steps in the process will help to create a positive mealtime experience.

 Choose no bake or no cook recipes

 Your experience of cooking will be different if you cook with a little child or with kids that are older.
 If they are already used to being in the kitchen with you, they probably know about the danger of knives and warm ovens.
 If it is the very first cooking experience, then it’s wise to consider no-bake or no-cook recipes.

 Whatever recipes you choose, supervision is required all the time, even if it is just to stop the children from eating all the ingredients.
 After all, you want to serve something to the rest of the family!

 Children’s cookbooks can be helpful when it comes to techniques.
 They usually have lots of illustrations that explain about the food and measurements.
 They are a great help and can make the experience even more fun.